LiDAR-NeRF: Novel LiDAR View Synthesis via Neural Radiance Fields: Abstract

 \section{Abstract}

 We introduce a new task, novel view synthesis for LiDAR sensors.
-While traditional model-based LiDAR simulators with style-transfer neural networks can be applied to render novel views, they fall short in producing accurate and realistic LiDAR patterns, because the renderers they rely on exploit game engines, which are not differentiable.
-We address this by formulating, to the best of our knowledge, the first differentiable LiDAR renderer, and propose an end-to-end framework, \name{}, leveraging a neural radiance field~(NeRF) to enable jointly learning the geometry and the attributes of 3D points.
+While traditional model-based LiDAR simulators with style-transfer neural networks can be applied to render novel views, they fall short of producing accurate and realistic LiDAR patterns because the renderers rely on explicit 3D reconstruction and exploit game engines, that ignore important attributes of LiDAR points.
+We address this challenge by formulating, to the best of our knowledge, the first differentiable end-to-end LiDAR rendering framework, \name{}, leveraging a neural radiance field~(NeRF) to facilitate the joint learning of geometry and the attributes of 3D points.
+However, simply employing NeRF cannot achieve satisfactory results, as it only focuses on learning individual pixels while ignoring local information, especially at low texture areas, resulting in poor geometry.
+To this end, we have taken steps to address this issue by introducing a structural regularization method to preserve local structural details.
 To evaluate the effectiveness of our approach, we establish an object-centric \textbf{m}ulti-\textbf{v}iew \textbf{L}iDAR dataset, dubbed \datasetname{}.
 It contains observations of objects from 9 categories seen from 360-degree viewpoints captured with multiple LiDAR sensors.
-Our extensive experiments on the scene-level KITTI-360 dataset, and on our object-level \datasetname{} show that our \name{} surpasses the model-based algorithms significantly.
+Our extensive experiments on the scene-level KITTI-360 dataset, and on our object-level \datasetname{} show that our \name{} surpasses the model-based algorithms significantly. \href{https://tangtaogo.github.io/lidar-nerf-website/}{Our project page}.